ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 See the {ref}`configuration guide<kuberay-autoscaling-config>` for details.

 ## Ray Autoscaler vs. other autoscalers
-We describe the relationship of the Ray autoscaler to other autoscalers in the Kubernetes ecosystem.
+We describe the relationship between the Ray autoscaler and other autoscalers in the Kubernetes ecosystem.

 ### Ray Autoscaler vs. Horizontal Pod Autoscaler